ammar-khan/leadership-for-professionals/README.md

-# Leadership for Professionals
+# 🌟 Leadership for Professionals

-# 🌟 Leadership Learning Resources

 Welcome!
 This repository provides a curated list of **free, high-quality tutorials and courses** to help you begin or grow your journey as a leader.
 Topics range from emotional intelligence to practical team management.